 8 Strategies for Achieving SMART Goals

-Make your goal as Specific as possible and express it in positive terms.
+Make your goal as specific as possible and express it in positive terms.
 Do you want to stop losing money or do you want to start making money?
-How much money do you want to make?
+How much money do you want to earn?

-Realistic goals are achievable goals, unrealistic goals are just dreams.
-It's not necessary to be negative but take time to honestly evaluate whether you're being realistic.
-Losing 30 pounds in 2 weeks is not impossible but it's not very likely and certainly not healthy.
+Realistic goals are achievable goals; unrealistic goals are just dreams.
+It's not necessary to be negative, but take the time to evaluate in an honest way whether you are realistic.
+Losing 30 pounds in two weeks is not impossible, but it's not very likely and certainly not healthy.

-If your goal doesn't reflect your beliefs and character then you'll have difficulty achieving it.
-And even if you do manage to get what you want, you won't be very happy.
-Set a goal which is meaningful to you and be clear about the consequences of your outcome.
+If your goal doesn't reflect your beliefs and character, then you'll have difficulty achieving it.
+And even if you do manage to get what you want, you won't be entirely happy.
+Set a goal that is meaningful to you and be clear about the consequences of your outcome.

 This prep work is vital in eliminating the frustrating and time consuming "running around" which can derail your progress later on.

-There are 3 key ways to prevent overconfidence and poor planning from creating obstacles down the line:
+There are three key ways to prevent overconfidence and poor planning from creating obstacles down the line:

-- Create a complete, measurable, action plan which includes all the steps necessary to achieve your goal.
+- Create a complete, measurable, action plan that includes all the steps necessary to achieve your goal.
 Don't forget due dates for each step.

 - Incorporate all your actions into your schedule.
-Add them to your calendar with anywhere from 10-20% flextime to help you control any unexpected delays.
+Add them to your calendar with anywhere from 10 to 20 percent flextime to help you control any unexpected delays.

 - Regularly evaluate your progress.
 You may need to make changes or adjustments as your project takes shape.
-Anticipate them so you won't get blind-sided.
+Anticipate them, so that you won't get blindsided.